 Acknowledgement of contributions to the reconstruction

 Parts of the recommended mosaic reconstruction code comes with the courtesy of Ben Poser and Philipp Ehses.
-The interface to optimise IcePat with respect to GRAPPA Kernel size and regularisation is kindly provided by Philipp Ehses.
+The interface to optimize IcePat with respect to GRAPPA Kernel size and regularization is kindly provided by Philipp Ehses.
+We also want to thank Denis Chaimow for valuable feedback regarding a temporary bug of the units of the inversion delays of previous sequence versions.

 Further background information: Lecture about the benefits or 3D-EPI readouts for fMRI